A common method of improving a home is to add space and value by carrying out a loft conversion.

 In England, the required minimum U-value for pitched roofs insulated at rafter level is 0.18 W/m²·K, whilst for flat ceilings the minimum is 0.16 W/m²·K. These U-values also apply for conversions of existing roofs in Wales.
 However, if a complete re-roof is required on a Welsh property, it must be insulated to a minimum U-value of 0.15 W/m²·K. For Scotland the U-values required are 0.15 W/m²·K for new build and 0.18 W/m²·K for refurbishments; these apply to both flat and pitched roofs.

 To achieve the required level of insulation without impacting greatly on the living space available, by either reducing the headroom or floor space, it is important to choose insulation that gives the best possible U-value for the minimum thickness.
+If you want to see what thickness of insulation achieves the above u-values, visit our online u-value calculator, and select pitched roofs.

 So, to insulate a pitched roof for a loft conversion there are two main methods that we would recommend.